intuition-dev/intuDocs/meta-slides/1pro.md

 ---

 # Part I - low-code status by 2019/2020:
-- # Within 18 months 90% of developers will lose their job, due to automation of software development. eg: Is there a job where you develop a spreadsheet: but first someone has to tell you what kind of spreadsheet.
+- # Within 18 months 90% of developers will lose their job. eg: Is there a job where you develop a spreadsheet: but first someone has to tell you what kind of spreadsheet.
-- ## Including VPE.
-CTO.
-No more.
-- Citizen developers using GUI for cross platform apps.
-No need to know loop, hashing, normalization, failover, timeout, bla, bla.
+- Citizen developers: No need to know loop, hashing, normalization, failover, timeout, bla, bla.
 - low-code is 10X cheaper and 10x faster.
-- Cuts are first for expensive developers or working on complex tasks.
-History shows people are hard to manage after a pay cut
+- Cuts are first for expensive developers or working on complex tech.
 - EG: From Data Center to Cloud we had **90% budget cuts**.
 Or Mainframes, Minis.
 **Black swan**, if you graduated after 2003. eg. Always had LAMP (Wordpress is 40% of www)